yardenac/fuckyoucoin/README.md

 Fuck You Coin (FYC) is a revolutionary new currency.

 Instead of "proof of work", this currency only requires "Proof Of Fuck You".
-When someone wants to be paid, here are some methods of POFY:
+When a corporation wants to be paid, here are some methods of POFY:
 * flip your middle finger
 * say a few righteous words
 * be a rad, down human